-Kathalow Warehouse Treasures: What to know before you go
+Kathalow Warehouse Treasures: What to Know Before You Go

-If you’ve never been to Kathalow Warehouse Treasures and you live in Connecticut, it’s time to hit the road.
+If you’ve never been to Kathalow Warehouse Treasures and you live in Connecticut, you’re gonna want to hit the road.
 Especially if you like all the home things (decor, linens, appliances, etc.) as much as I do.
+I first found out about the store when I was browsing on Facebook Marketplace (they list a lot of their items there), and I’ve since been there about a half-dozen times.

-If you’re curious about what to expect from Kathalow Warehouse Treasures, here’s a rundown.
-I first found out about Kathalow Warehouse Treasures when I was browsing on Facebook Marketplace, and I’ve since been there about a half-dozen times.
+If you’re curious about what to expect from Kathalow Warehouse Treasures, here’s a rundown!

 What you’ll find at Kathalow Warehouse depends on when you go.
 The store gets new shipments almost constantly, but the retailers and type of product varies, so it’s very “luck of the draw.”